t-elston/cued_flex_val/README.md

 # cued_flex_val
-python and matlab code to assess primate behavior and neurophysiology in a context-dependent valuation task
+matlab code to assess primate behavior and neurophysiology in a context-dependent valuation task